Val Noone: Formative education

 In 1955, aged 15, Val Noone was specially chosen to represent Victoria in the Sun Advertiser Youth Travel Group, dubbed "Australia's Schoolboy Ambassadors" which involved an educational journey to parts of the Middle East, Europe, and Great Britain.

 In 1957, at the age of almost seventeen, Val Noone began his seminary studies for the Catholic priesthood at Corpus Christi College at Werribee, a suburb on the southern outskirts of Melbourne.

-Noone spent eight years (1957–1964) at this college and experienced the last years of a unique and dedicated way of life and training regimen.
+Noone spent eight years (1957–1964) at this college and experienced the last years of a dedicated way of life and training regimen.

 He was required to participate in a program of cooperative manual labor somewhat akin to the ancient monastic Rule of St Benedict.
 Students were required to tend gardens and farm work, carry out maintenance normally performed by tradesmen, and a variety of other tasks which ensured the smooth and efficient running of the college as a religious community.

 Partly because of the nature of his intended vocation, and partly because the intellectual turbulence of the 1950s and 1960s, Noone, though officially studying scholastic philosophy and theology, found himself grappling with other issues.